 Orientation

-When someone first enters the Shelter.
-Together we fill out an INPUT FORM both for us and the HDMIS.
+When someone first enters the program, together we fill out an INPUT FORM, both for us and for HMIS (Homeless Management Information System).

-We show them around and go over the House Rules and Resident Responsibilities, assign a bed and a locker.
-We also give them a Bin and Bedding to use during their stay with us.
+We show them around and go over House Rules and Resident Responsibilities, assign a bed and a locker.
+We also give them a bin and bedding to use during their stay with us.

 We discuss our program and talk about their situation and what their goals are.